Applied-Scientific-Research/onbody/README.md

     make
     ./onbody -n=10000

+Alternatively, configure the build to use another compiler with a command like:

+    cmake -DCMAKE_CXX_COMPILER=/opt/gcc/gcc-6.3.0/bin/g++ -DCMAKE_BUILD_TYPE=Release ..

 ## Development notes and performance

 All tests below run on MBP 12,1 with Intel i7 at 3.1 GHz, on MacOS 10.11.
 Program is single-threaded, compiled with `-O2` and uses block size of 64.